The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Menisci and their purpose

-Menisci have two basic functions:
+Menisci perform two basic functions:

-• increase the area of \u200b\u200bcontact of the bones, thereby reducing the load, that is, the pressure per unit area of \u200b\u200bthe femur on the tibia;
+• increase the area of contact of the bones, thereby reducing the load, that is, the pressure per unit area of the femur on the tibia;

-The second function of the meniscus - ensuring joint stability - is achieved as follows.
-They sort of wedge the joint due to their wedge-shaped shape.
+The second function of the menisci - ensuring the stability of the joint - is achieved as follows.
+They seem to wedged the joint due to their wedge-shaped shape.

 Other important elements

-The knee joint is the largest and most complex in structure in the human body, its anatomy is extremely complex, because it must not only support the weight of the entire owner's body, but also allow him to perform a wide variety of movements: from dance steps to the lotus position in yoga.
+The knee joint is the largest and most complex in its structure in the human body, its anatomy is extremely complex, because it must not only support the weight of the entire owner’s body, but also allow him to perform a wide variety of movements: from dance steps to the lotus position in yoga.

 Content: